Deep-Learning-Profiling-Tools/fasten/README.md

 ```

 ## Examples
-FASTEN's segment matrix multiplication operator has been integrated with various HGNN architecture such as *RGCN*, *HGT*, *RGAT* in PyG.
+Fasten's segment matrix multiplication operator has been integrated with various HGNN architecture such as *RGCN*, *HGT*, *RGAT* in PyG.
 Examples on how to run the examples can be found below:

 ### GNN Examples